 When we eventually realized this, I took him to his preschool, brought him to the toilet a few times, and almost overnight he was fully trained.
 We traveled with him in underwear at that point – a two plus hour road trip!
 (Having a travel potty for backup definitely helped.)

 But let’s backtrack a few steps in this process and go onto the next common potty training mistakes.

 Potty Training Mistakes #2: Using disposable training pants

 Here’s what you need to know about disposable training pants:

 - They don’t hold a poop

 Did I mention that it was pouring rain that day?
 That I didn’t have a car?
-And that I have a young baby too at home with me?
+And that I was wearing his little brother while doing all this?
 I got sick afterwards.

 A possible alternative if you feel you need it (which I have not tried, by the way, so I’m not vouching for it) is cloth training pants.
 These are pretty much underwear with extra padding, so there’s less to clean up if there’s an accident.

 So why didn’t M just go to the bathroom that day if he had mostly formed this habit?
 Yeah, about that…